DeivAstra/ovirtctl/README.md

 Warning!
 The script compatible with Ovirt 4.3 and was not test on other versions.

 Using this script, for example, you can make autostart of Ovirt VMs when OS started.
-Ovirt 4.3 is not supports that feature "out of the box".
+Ovirt 4.3 is not supports that feature from "out of the box".

 ```